CollinShoop/OS/README.md

 The first assignment is a linux shell written in C.

-The second one features a use of hill-climing optimization.
+The second one is a "traveling sales man" problem using hill-climbing optimization.